dimalypai/mil-masters-thesis-chalmers/docs/report/03_RelatedWork.md

 expressed in terms of try-catch-in.
 A distinction between value types and computation types is made similarly to \cite{BridgingTheGulf}.
 A computation type is effectively a value type with effects.
 The following effects are
-covered: non-termination, reading from a reference, writing to a reference, allocating a new reference and raising an exception {>> You don't use a bullet point list here, although you used that when describing Tolmach's language.
-I suggest you harmonize the presentation <<}.
+covered:

+* non-termination
+* allocating a new reference
+* reading from a reference
+* writing to a reference
+* raising an exception

 Note, how fine-grained the effects for stateful computations are.
 Effects are combined using sets and inclusion of these sets introduces a subtyping relation.
 All possible exceptions are also included in the set of effects.
 Authors provide a number of effect-independent and effect-dependent equivalences and use the reasoning about semantics of effects to prove some of them.

+### The GRIN project

-The last IR described in this section is the one from "The GRIN project" \cite{GRIN}.
+The last IR described in this section is the one from "The GRIN project"
+\cite{GRIN}.
 GRIN (Graph Reduction Intermediate Notation) is a monadic intermediate code that is used in a back end of a compiler for lazy functional languages.
 GRIN resembles three-address code mentioned in the Introduction.
-For the monadic part, it has $unit$ ($return$) operation and $;$ (semicolon) is a monadic bind.
+For the monadic part, it has $unit$ operation and $;$ (semicolon) as a monadic bind.
+The monad is a kind of State monad with a heap as an underlying storage.
 There are $store$, $fetch$ and $update$ operations in the monad.
 The authors highlight that the monadic structure gives GRIN a very "functional flavour" and therefore a nice setup for doing analysis and transformations.

-{>> What is the effect that the GRIN monad captures? <<}

 ## Monad transformers and modular effects